 We stand with Tribes and First Nations in Washington and British Columbia in saying no to mining and clearcutting in the Skagit Headwaters.

-Read more in this Op-Ed by Indigenous leaders, then take action to call on the B.C. government to block industrial mining proposals just over the border.
+Read more in this Op-Ed by Indigenous leaders, or take action to call on the B.C. government to block industrial mining proposals just over the border.

 We recently joined more than a dozen First Nations, Native American tribes and conservation and recreation groups in placing a full-page ad in the Vancouver Sun calling on British Columbia to deny a permit for mining in the headwaters of the Skagit River.